Leadership traits define an organization and correlate with profitability and success.

 - Persistently pursuing best practices that used to work but don't anymore.

-It's possible to become a better leader by avoiding these pitfalls and focusing on building the 15 leadership traits mentioned above.
-The list could also help identify talent within your teams or sift through applications for management positions.
+It's possible to become a better leader by avoiding these pitfalls and focusing on building the strong leadership qualities and traits mentioned above.
+The list can also help identify talent within your teams or evaluate candidates for management positions.

 The workplace is changing faster than ever.
-Keeping your knowledge base up with the pace of change can help future-proof yourself as a leader and grow your business.
+Keeping pace with that change helps future-proof your leadership and grow your business.